Language: EN

 Try it online

-The pins configured as inputs are in a high-impedance state, meaning they behave as resistors with a very high value (of the order of 100 megaohms).
-Therefore, negligible current flows through them.
+Pins configured as inputs are in a high-impedance state, meaning they behave like very high value resistors (on the order of 100 megaohms).
+Therefore, a negligible current flows through them.

-In reality, the Arduino pins (Atmega) are initialized by default as inputs, so it would not be strictly necessary to configure them as inputs, although it is a convenient practice.
+In reality, the Arduino pins (Atmega) start by default as inputs, so it would not be strictly necessary to configure them as inputs, although it is a convenient practice.

 Reading values greater than 5V

-For example, to read a digital signal between 0 to 12V, we can use a setup like the following.
+For example, to read a digital signal between 0 to 12V, we can use a schematic like the following.

 entrada-digital-divisor-tension-arduino-1

-With this setup, the digital pin of Arduino will receive a voltage that varies between 0 to 3.84V, enough to trigger the threshold voltage, and below the power limit.
+With this configuration, the Arduino digital pin will receive a voltage that varies between 0 to 3.84V, enough to trigger the threshold voltage, and below the supply limit.

-The values of the resistors to be used depend on the voltage we want to read, and the impedance of the sensor.
-In general, they must meet the following conditions:
+The values of the resistors to be used depend on the voltage we want to read, and on the sensor’s impedance.

-• They must provide a voltage higher than the threshold voltage
+• Provide a voltage greater than the threshold voltage

-• They must be much higher than the equivalent impedance of the device being measured.
+• Be much greater than the equivalent impedance of the device being measured.

-• They must be negligible compared to the impedance of the Arduino input.
+• Be negligible compared to the impedance of the Arduino input.

-• They must limit the current flowing through them to minimize losses.
+• Limit the current flowing through them to minimize losses.

-• They must be able to dissipate the power they will support.
+• Be capable of dissipating the power they will support.

-You can use the voltage divider calculator to calculate resistance values that meet these requirements.
+You can use the voltage divider calculator to calculate resistor values that meet these requirements.

-In the next post, we will see how to use the digital input to read the state of a button.
+In the next entry, we will see how to use the digital input to read the state of a button.

 Download the code